-Getting clean is often one of the most profound struggles in a person’s life.
-Unfortunately, it’s not the last struggle you face in recovery.
-The combination of stress and availability can make drinking or using again very tempting.
+For someone with an alcohol or substance use disorder, getting clean is often one of the most profound struggles in their life.
+Unfortunately, it’s not the last struggle they’ll face in recovery.
+Various factors in life can make drinking or using again very tempting.
 This makes the question of how to avoid relapse a core concern for anyone in recovery.

 Why It’s Important to Learn How to Avoid Relapse

 Before you can address how to avoid relapse, you must understand what relapse means.
 Relapse isn’t temptation.
 Almost everyone in recovery feels some level of temptation.
-Relapse occurs only when you actually use again.
-What separates relapse from a return to addiction is that you seek out treatment.
+Relapse occurs when you use again.
+What separates relapse from a return to addiction is that you recognize what’s going on, and you return to sobriety, either on your own or with the help of others.

 Learning How to Avoid Relapse

-There are multiple methods of attempting to avoid relapse, many of which depend on your individual situation.
-However, there are some general strategies and tactics that most people can apply.
+There are multiple ways avoid relapse, many of which depend on your individual situation.

 Treatment to Avoid Relapse